Shubham2552/airtribe_bookmyshow_datamodelling/README.md

     "seat_no":5
 }

-### The app hashes the last response, so if same last request is made it will not fetch from database rather if will respond with stored response
+### The app hashes the last response, so if same last request is made it will not fetch from database rather it will respond with stored response